elluisian/ugeeconfig/README.md

 deskkeys.vkey16: Virtual desk key data
 ```

-Props are defined as dotted paths (e.g. "UE16.pen.pressure", "deskkeys.zoom", etc), these ones are also CASE-INSENSITIVE, each one correlates to a single configurable setting for the tablets.
+Props are "referrable" through the so-called "prop paths", that is, dot-separated strings which uniquely identify a particular prop (e.g. "UE16.pen.pressure", "deskkeys.zoom", etc).\
+As already mentioned, these can be inputted in a CASE-INSENSITIVE manner, each one of these is related to a particular setting of the tablets;

-Please note that in order to avoid overwhelming the output with too much writings, the `doc` operator only shows the "direct children" of the input props.
+Please note that in order to avoid flooding the screen, the `doc` operator only shows the "direct children" of the specified props.\
-In this example, by requesting "UE16", we're asking to show "UE16" and it's direct children, that is "UE16.pen", "UE16.tablet" and "UE16.settings", grand children (such as "UE16.pen.pressure") are ignored.
+In the previous example, by requesting "UE16", the program will show "UE16" and its direct children, that is "UE16.pen", "UE16.tablet" and "UE16.settings", but not "UE16.pen.pressure" which is its grandchildren node.

-As can be seen, there are "node props" and "leaf props", the first ones are props that contain other props (e.g. "UE16", since it contains "pen", "tablet" and "settings"), the second ones on the other hand, are props with actual values that define the current configuration (e.g. "deskkeys.fixed" and "deskkeys.zoom").
-It is very easy to distinguish them, as "leaf props" are the ones where their type is reported.
+As can be seen, props are nodes (as in tree/graph teory), so there exist "node props" and "leaf props".\
+The first kind simply contains other props, they serve no other purpose but to "establish an order and a hierarchy" (e.g. "UE16" is a node prop, since it contains "pen", "tablet" and "settings"), the second kind contains a value which can be edited, the set of these values, will define the modifications to make to the resultant XML configuration.
+It is very easy to distinguish the two types as leaf props report their expected type in brackets (e.g. [INTEGER], [FLOAT], etc).\
-As a consequence of the above, only leaf props can be modified (set operator) and retrieved (get operator).
+As a consequence of the above, only leaf props can be modified (with the set operator) and retrieved (with the get operator).

 ### Getting the props' values

-To get the values of the available props, use the `get` operator:
+To get the values associated to leaf props, use the `get` operator:

 ```
 ./ugeeconfig.sh get <prop path>*
 ```

-Some examples include:

-Get all props' values:
+The following example gets the values of all the available props:

 ```
 ./ugeeconfig.sh get
 ```

-returns (the actual output is VERY long):
+which outputs (be warned, the actual output of this is VERY LONG);

 ```
 [...]